CraigS119/Craigs-Plants-P1/README.md

 ![cursor interacting with navigation menu](read-me/media/nav-hover.png)

-- On devices with a screen size of less than 768px, most commonly on screens smaller than a tablet, the navigation menu rsponds by using the burger icon to save space and keep the integrity of the web design.
+- On devices with a screen size of less than 768px, most commonly on screens smaller than a tablet, the navigation menu responds by using the burger icon to save space and keep the integrity of the web design.
 This was created following the steps in the love running project.

 ![burger menu on smaller screens](read-me/media/nav-burger.png)